nwhitehead/pzretro/README.md

 https://www.puzzlescript.net/

 To play games in the core, you will need to download the source for the game and save it as a `.pz` file.
-The normal way to do this is to click the "hack" link on the game to go to the PuzzleScript editor, then copy/paste the entire contents of the program into a file with extension `.pz`.
+The normal way to do this is to click the "hack" or "sourcecode" link on the game to go to the PuzzleScript editor, then copy/paste the entire contents of the program into a file with extension `.pz`.

+There is also a Python utility script in `tools/get_game.py` that can download PuzzleScript game source given a url.
+Typical use would be:

+    python3 tools/get_game.py --url=https://www.puzzlescript.net/play.html?p=2ba817426abc9fcbe9b9980fc4c02519 --output-title=.pz

+This would download and save the file `One_Microban_level.pz`.

 You can also find many games in the Accessible PuzzleScript repository.
 For these, save the `script.txt` file into a file with extension `.pz`.